argovis/documentation/database/schema.rst

 - Schema implementation and indexing: `https://github.com/argovis/db-schema/blob/main/argone.py <https://github.com/argovis/db-schema/blob/main/argone.py>`_
 - Upload pipeline: `https://github.com/argovis/ARGONE <https://github.com/argovis/ARGONE>`_

 Generic Timeseries Schema
 -------------------------

 The generic point schema described above and its specific instances works well for data that can be feasilby captured as documents with unique latitude, longitude, and timestamps.
-However, when considering higher-resolution datasets, indexing independent documents for each such coordinate triple can dramatically exceed the scale of computing resources the point data above requires; for example, while Argo has roughly 3 million such documents to consider at the time of writing, a global, quarter-degree grid measured daily for 30 years (a typical scale for satellite products) would have on the order of *10 billion* such documents.
+However, when considering higher-resolution grids, indexing independent documents for each such coordinate triple can dramatically exceed the scale of computing resources the point data above requires; for example, while Argo has roughly 3 million such documents to consider at the time of writing, a global, quarter-degree grid measured daily for 30 years (a typical scale for satellite products) would have on the order of *10 billion* such documents.
 In order to represent, index and serve such high-resolution grids on similar compute infrastructure to the point data, we make a minor modification to the generic point schema to form the *generic timeseries schema*:

  - Vectors in the ``data`` object represent surface measurements, estimates or flags as an ordered timeseries.
  - The ``data`` document no longer has a single ``timestamp`` key, as the data within corresponds to many timestamps.
+ - The ``metadata`` or ``data`` document must bear a ``timeseries`` key:
+ - ``timeseries``

+  - **required:** true
+  - **type:** array of ISO 8601 UTC datestrings
- - The ``metadata`` or ``data`` document must bear a ``timeseries`` key, which is an ordered list of timestamps corresponding to the times associated with each element in the ``data`` vectors.
+  - **description:** an ordered list of timestamps corresponding to the times associated with each element in the ``data`` vectors.

 The observant reader will notice that this is very similar to the gridded products which have a ``levels`` key indicating the model depths for each entry in their ``data`` vectors.
 All timeseries metadata documents also include a ``lattice`` key that is interepreted identically to the lattice metadata for gridded products.
 All other aspects of the generic schema remain consistent between point and timeseries datasets.